Spaggety/SweetTooth/README.md

 # SweetTooth
-Send a distress sigmal through bluetooth
+Send a distress signal through bluetooth

+and stuff